-Southeastern College is licensed by the Commission for Independent Education (CIE), Florida Department of Education.
+Southeastern College's West Palm Beach Campus and Miami Lakes Area Campus is licensed by the Commission for Independent Education (CIE), Florida Department of Education.
 Additional information regarding this college may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, (888) 224-6684.

-Southeastern College is licensed by the North Carolina State Board of Community Colleges, 200 West Jones, Raleigh, NC 27603, (919) 807-7100.
+Southeastern College's Charlotte Campus is licensed by the North Carolina State Board of Community Colleges, 200 West Jones, Raleigh, NC 27603, (919) 807-7100.
 The North Carolina State Board of Community Colleges is not an accrediting agency.

-Southeastern College's Columbia and North Charleston Campus is licensed by The South Carolina Commission on Higher Education, 1122 Lady Street, Suite 300, Columbia, SC 29201, (803) 737-2260, www.che.sc.gov.
+Southeastern College's Columbia and North Charleston Campus is licensed by the South Carolina Commission on Higher Education, 1122 Lady Street, Suite 300, Columbia, SC 29201, (803) 737-2260, www.che.sc.gov.
 Licensure indicates only that minimum standards have been met; it is not an endorsement or guarantee of quality.
 Licensure is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education.